sutiankang/MP-VOS/README.md

 ### Download Datasets
 In the paper, we use the following three public available dataset for training.
 Here are some steps to prepare the data:

+### Prepare Optical Flow
+Please following the the instruction of [RAFT](https://github.com/princeton-vl/RAFT) to prepare the optical flow.